juliapampus/EDC/docs/developer/decision-records/2022-07-28-transfer-process-new-state/README.md

 ## Decision

-Since the provisioning phase became "async" with the introduction of the `http-provisioner` extension, there's the need to introduce a new state that describes a transfer process for which the provisioning has been requested but it hasn't been completed yet.
+Since the provisioning phase became "async" with the introduction of the `http-provision` extension, there's the need to introduce a new state that describes a transfer process for which the provisioning has been requested but it hasn't been completed yet.